 No. Hosting companies often try to upsell hosting addons whenever you subscribe to a hosting plan.
 To save on unnecessary costs, you can uncheck those addons before completing your order.
 When you’re just starting out with a new site, you won’t need those addons.
 However, you can always purchase those addons later if you find them useful.

 I want to start a WordPress site.
 Should I choose a WordPress hosting service?

 It depends on your needs.

 If you want to get started with your site quickly and easily, you might choose a cheap WordPress hosting service instead.
-A WordPress hosting account comes pre-installed with WordPress, so you don’t need any additional step to start your site.
+A WordPress hosting account comes pre-installed with WordPress, so you don’t need any additional steps to start your site.

-You can also find that some WordPress centric hosting companies, like WPEngine offer expensive managed hosting services.
-It’s built specifically for running WordPress websites on it, and it’s optimized for speed, security and scalability.
-Such services also come with many enhanced WordPress specific features, which are not necessary for users who’re just starting out.
+You can also find that some WordPress-centric hosting companies, like WPEngine, offer expensive managed hosting services.
+It’s built specifically for running WordPress websites on it, and it’s optimized for speed, security, and scalability.
+Such services also come with many enhanced WordPress-specific features, which are not necessary for users who’re just starting out.

 Do I need to have a domain and hosting from the same provider?

 Not necessarily.
 You can get a domain and hosting from different providers.
 Some hosting providers allow you to register a domain name for free when purchasing a hosting account.
 When registering a domain from your hosting provider, the benefit is that you can manage both the domain and hosting from a single account.

 Alternatively, you can buy a domain name from a domain registrar, like NameCheap or GoDaddy.
 In the long run, buying a domain name from a domain registrar will be profitable for you because the domain renewal cost will be lower.

 We hope this article has helped you find the best web hosting reviews to start a website.